bandyp/simon/README.md

 was moved to the top, then removed altogether.
 It ended up taking too much room on the page and didn't add to the look and feel of the game.

+### Users
+Expected users could be anyone who wants to challenge their memory and play a game to pass the time.

+### User Stories
+* A commuter travelling to and from work looking to pass some time.
+* Children playing to challenge each other against the computer.
+* A student on a study break, training their brain.

 ## Features
 * Instructions: Playing the game is quite simple and requires little guidance.
 But I like the idea of adding the element of helping